 "Designed" collections: The Designed collections feature fully designed sounds which originate from the “Construction Kit” stock.
-The sounds are of a specific topic and ready to use: mixed, compressed, mastered etc. They can be easily put into all kind of projects, for example trailers, commercials, movies, TV shows and so forth or used as in-game sounds.
+The sounds are of a specific topic and ready to use: mixed, processed, compressed, mastered etc. They can be easily put into all kind of projects, for example trailers, commercials, movies, TV shows and so forth or used as in-game sounds.
 This collection provides a quick and easy workflow and you can still use those sounds as a basic and layer, stretch or otherwise adjust them to suit your specific needs.

 For the sake of completeness: there are some libraries which are not split up into those two categories.
 Those libraries feature content which simply isn’t meant to be designed in any way.
 For example animal recordings: you can use them to create new sounds like monsters and creatures, but still, the topic itself doesn't really demand for a "Designed" version.